 Day 3: From Soppong to Mae Hong Son

-This third day will have been marked once again by a “small” detour to leave the road to go see a waterfall… Hmm….
-I should rather say “to go look for a waterfall”.
-Because in the end we will have done 5 or 6 kilometers, including on a lot of dirt tracks, but actually we never found this waterfall.
+This third day will have been marked again by a “small” detour to leave the road to see a waterfall.
+Hmm… I should rather say to look for a waterfall.
+Because in the end, we will have done 5 or 6 kilometers, including on a lot of dirt tracks, but we actually never found it.

-I got off the scooter once again, Benoit dropped me in the middle of the jungle to go (I quote) “100m further just to have a loo”.
-Yep, well he actually came back 20 minutes later without having found a waterfall.
-He somehow suggested we try to cross a river with our scooter because he “tought” the waterfall might be on the other side.
-My reply was simply a BIG: Nope!
-Thus… this is Fail N°2 🙂
+I got off the scooter again, Benoit dropped me in the middle of the jungle to go “100 m further just to have a look“.
+Yep, well, he came back 20 minutes later without having found a waterfall but suggested we try to cross a river with our scooter.
+Nope!
+Thus… this is disaster n°2.

-Before arriving in Mae Hong Son we did one last stop at the famous Su Tong Pae bamboo bridge.
-Originally, this 500m long Bamboo bridge, which spans rice fields, was built to connect the village to the temple on the other side of the fields.
-In the meantime, the bridge is still used by monks and locals, but it has also become a tourist attraction.
-We thought the visit was nice, especially since we were totally alone on the bridge!
+Before arriving in Mae Hong Son, we did one last stop at the famous Su Tong Pae bamboo bridge.
+Originally, this 500 m long Bamboo bridge, which spans rice fields, was built to connect the village to the temple on the other side of the fields.
+The bridge is still used by monks and locals, but it has also become a tourist attraction.
+We thought the visit was nice, especially since we were alone on the bridge!

-The buttocks in pieces we arrived at the end of the day in Mae Hong Son.
-After putting down our bags in our small guesthouse we walked up to Wat Phrathat Kong Mu.
-It is a temple that overlooks the village but which has the particularity of having on of the best sunset spots in whole northern Thailand.
+We arrived at the end of the day in Mae Hong Son, with the buttocks in pieces.
+After putting down our bags in our small guesthouse, we walked up to Wat Phrathat Doi Kongmu.
+It is a temple that overlooks the village and has the particularity of having one of the best sunset spots in whole northern Thailand.

 Sunset in Mae Hong Son

-The temple of Phratat Kong Mu is really beautiful!
+The temple of Phratat Doi Kongmu is really beautiful!
 But if you want our opinion, the most beautiful spot is still a few meters away.
-Behind the temple there is a small hill on which there is a viewpoint.
-The view from there is absolutely stunning!!!
+Behind the temple, there is a small hill on which there is an absolutely stunning view!

 Take a look:

-We spent the rest of the evening strolling along the docks by Mae Hong Son’s small lake with Sofia and Thibault, two travellers we met at sunset.
+We spent the rest of the evening strolling along the docks by Mae Hong Son’s small lake with Sofia and Thibault, two travelers we met at sunset.

 Day 4: Around Mae Hong Son

-In Mae Hong Son there are really lots of things to do!
-So we decided to stay a little longer and booked a second night at our guesthouse and left on our scooter to explore the area a little bit!
+In Mae Hong Son, there are lots of things to do!
+So we decided to stay a little longer and booked a second night at our guesthouse before leaving on our scooter to explore the area a little bit!

-For this second day we went back in the direction of where we came the previous day and went up to the Pha Suea waterfall and then continue a little further.
-We had read online that it was really worth going up to the village of Moo Ban Rak Thai, a small Chinese village located less than a kilometre from the border with Burma.
+For this second day, we went back where we came the previous day and went up to the Pha Suea waterfall and a little further.
+We had read online that it was worth going up to the village of Ban Rak Thai, a small Chinese village located less than a kilometer from the border with Burma.

-So to be honest, the road that even there is absolutely STUNNNING!
-It is really worth taking it.
+So, to be honest, the road that even there is absolutely STUNNING: it is worth taking it.
 On the other hand, make sure to have a powerful enough scooter, because it’s a serious climb!

-The village itself we didn’t find it incredible.
-Certainly the small lake is pretty, but the line of shops, the buses filled with Chinese tourists and the omnipresent selfie sticks ruined a bit our experience
+We didn’t find the village itself incredible.
+The small lake is pretty, but the line of shops, the buses filled with Chinese tourists, and the omnipresent selfie sticks, ruined our experience a little.

 In short, it’s pretty, but it’s just a little too kitsch for our taste…